Hobo Humpin' Slobo Babe: Critical reception

 Another Melody Maker editor, Michael Bonner, said, "Whale have style.
 They swagger, they growl, they rap, they funk, they rock, and all like a cross between Deee-Lite and the Beastie Boys.
 Cool."
 Pan-European magazine Music & Media commented, "Forget about Jaws and save the whale!
 An anarchic school of fish is swimming in an ocean of super heavy funk.
 Confidently in the middle is a weird hightone female singer with the impact of a spoilt brat."
-Music Week gave it five out of five, calling it a "quirky, sleezy debut" and "ace".
+Music Week gave it a full score of five out of five, calling it a "quirky, sleezy debut" and "ace".
 Music Week editor Leo Finley wrote that it "was about a woman who sleeps with tramps for a laugh.
 It was one of the best singles of the year, crossing the groove of Deee-Lite with the power of the Beastie Boys at their best".
 Stephen Dalton from NME declared it as "a monstrous saga of sexual slumming perched atop a toxic tidal wave of scuzz-metal riffola."
 James Hunter from Rolling Stone said, "That single, a roar of uprooted funk and hoarse cheerleading, had people all over the world wondering just who the hell Whale were – perhaps a band that sounded like it should have its own jersey?
 What they are is three Swedish kids who confuse the rah-rah boisterousness of European sports events with the sonic and sexual abandon of American rock & roll."
 David Sinclair from The Times commented, "An enigmatic slogan which quickly turns into a riotous yobs' chorus, 'Hobo Humpin Slobo Babe' is a concentrated burst of meaningless frivolity swept along by a modish hip-hop beat and Berg's ludicrously echoed vocals."
 Sacha Jenkins from Vibe viewed it as "bright with obtuse lyrics, poppy symphonics, and a third-grade-ish shout-along chorus.
 Needless to say, 'Hobo' and the trio soon crept into my subconscious's subconscious."